mmontone/cl-docweaver/README.md

     Arguments:

-    - DOCSYSTEM: specify the documentation tool that is being used (:texinfo, :markdown, etc.).
+    - DOCSYSTEM : specify the documentation tool that is being used (:texinfo, :markdown, etc.).
-    - MODULES: is the list of modules (or ASDF system names) that need to be loaded to be able to read definition descriptions.
+    - MODULES : is the list of modules (or ASDF system names) that need to be loaded to be able to read definition descriptions.
-    - COMMAND-PREFIX: is the character to use as prefix for commands.
+    - COMMAND-PREFIX : is the character to use as prefix for commands.
 The character `at` is the default.
-    - PARSE-DOCSTRINGS: if T, then docstings are parsed and highlighted and references to code from it created.
+    - PARSE-DOCSTRINGS : if T, then docstings are parsed and highlighted and references to code from it created.